themesberg/flowbite/content/getting-started/react.md

 [React](https://react.dev/) is one of the most popular front-end libraries in the world used by websites such as Facebook, Instagram, Yahoo Mail, Dropbox, and more built by the Meta (formerly Facebook) company.

-Coupled with [Tailwind CSS](https://tailwindcss.com/) and the React components from Flowbite you will be able to develop applications faster than ever based on the [Flowbite React](https://flowbite-react.com) library.
+Coupled with Tailwind CSS and the React components from Flowbite you will be able to develop applications faster than ever based on the [Flowbite React](https://flowbite-react.com) library using advanced theming functionalities and React specific components and methodologies.

 ## Create a React project

-The latest recommended way of creating a new React application is to use a front-end tooling software such as [Vite](https://vitejs.dev/) or [Parcel](https://parceljs.org/).
+The latest recommended way of creating a new React application is to use a front-end tooling software such as Vite or Parcel since the React docs no longer recommends the `create-react-app` repository.

 ### Using the CLI

-Run the following command to scaffold a new [Flowbite React](https://flowbite-react.com/) project using [Vite](https://vitejs.dev/):
+Run the following command to scaffold a new Flowbite React project using [Vite](https://vitejs.dev/):

 ```bash
 npm create flowbite-react@latest -- --template vite
 ```

+Running this will create a new folder with all the necessary files for a React project with Flowbite.

 ### Using Vite React

-Create a new React project using [Vite](https://vitejs.dev/) by running the following two commands:
+Create a new React project using Vite by running the following two commands:

 ```bash
 npm create vite@latest my-project -- --template react-ts